01 of 13

 Traditionally, this sandwich is made by layering sliced cheese between two slices of white bread, smearing the outside with butter, and grilling the entire sandwich until the bread is crisp and golden brown, and the cheese is melted and gooey.

 But that's not it for this amazing sandwich.
-From the vibrant and wacky rainbow grilled cheese sandwiches to the plain and simple tomato and cheddar combination, there are a plethora of variations when it comes to the grilled cheese.
+From the vibrant and wacky rainbow grilled cheese sandwiches to the plain and simple tomato and cheddar combination, there is an abundance of variations when it comes to grilled cheese.

 02 of 13